MugheesMehdi07/langvio/docs/index.md

 ## License

 Langvio is released under the MIT License.
-See [License](license.md) for details.
+See the [LICENSE file](https://github.com/MugheesMehdi07/langvio/blob/main/LICENSE) for details.

 ---